 How Does Mobile Learning Work?

-Most online learning programs utilize a learning management system (LMS) software to house all training content from a single point of access.
+Most online learning programs utilize a learning management system (LMS) software to house all training course content from a single point of access.
 This robust software allows learners to access training, complete quizzes and evaluations, and interact with other learners all in one place.
 For training coordinators, it’s a centralized location for adding content, tracking user activities, and preparing any reports associated with the training data.

-To use the LMS for mobile learning, the software must have either a mobile friendly version of its website or a stand-alone application that can be downloaded to the mobile device.
+To use the LMS for mobile learning, the software must have either a mobile-friendly version of its website or a stand-alone application that can be downloaded to the mobile device.
 The best LMS options have both web based and mobile versions so users can access the learning material from literally anywhere that has an internet connection.